SotirisTouliopoulos/dingo/README.md

 - `graph` is a graph object returned from the `graph_corr_matrix` function.
 - `layout` is a layout that corresponds to the given graph object, also created from the `graph_corr_matrix` function.

-This is a graph with `filters = both` created from the `plot_graph` function from a correlation matrix of the E. coli core model without `pearson_cutoff`:
+This is a graph with `filters = both` created from the `plot_graph` function from a correlation matrix without pearson filtering:
 ![graph_both_no_cutoffs.png](/img/graph_both_no_cutoffs.png)

 This is a graph with `filters = negative` from the same correlation matrix: